-Welcome to the Tisch Library guide to researching HIST 40: Pre-Modern China.
+Welcome to the Tisch Library guide to researching HIST 40: History of Pre-Modern China.
 This guide is organized by types of resources:

 Reference sources - These sources provide important background and contextual information on your subject.
 Reference sources include bibliographies, dictionaries, encyclopedias, and handbooks.
 A reference source usually provides an overview of a topic without arguing for a specific perspective on the topic.
 You can use this type of source to help narrow your research topic, find data to support your thesis, and identify keywords and main ideas to use as search terms.